usc-kb176/SGD213_Task-2-Wiki/Architecture/options.md

 ### Reasons for Our Recommendation

 #### Code Reusability
 By defining common attributes in a parent class these properties and methods can be used multiple times across different sub classes.
-For example, applying this concept to pickups in your sidescrolling game, each pickup shares common features such as spawning and being collected.
+For example, applying this concept to pickups in your side-scrolling game, each pickup shares common features such as spawning and being collected.
 These features are inherited by specific pickup types.
 But these specific pickups would also have their own unique features such as awarding points in the case of a treasure pickup or restoring player health in the case of a health pickup.

 #### Organised Code Structure
 Inheritance promotes a structured approach to your project, making it easier to maintain and provides scalability.
 By providing an inheritance hierarchy, you can easily identify and understand relationships between different game objects.